leesei/astro-paper/src/content/post/portfolio-website-development.md

 ---
 title: How Do I Develop My Portfolio Website & Blog
+description: "EXAMPLE POST: My experience about developing my first portfolio website and a blog using NextJS and a headless CMS."
+created: 2022-03-25
+tags:
+  - Blog
+  - HeadlessCMS
+  - NextJS
+  - TailwindCSS
 author: Sat Naing
-pubDatetime: 2022-03-25T16:55:12.000+00:00
-postSlug: how-do-i-develop-my-portfolio-and-blog
 featured: false
 draft: false
-tags:
-  - NextJS
-  - TailwindCSS
-  - HeadlessCMS
-  - Blog
-ogImage: ""
-description:
-  "EXAMPLE POST: My experience about developing my first portfolio website and a blog using NextJS and a headless CMS."
 ---

 > This article is originally from my [blog post](https://satnaing.dev/blog/posts/how-do-i-develop-my-portfolio-and-blog).
 I put this article to demonstrate how you can write blog posts/articles using AstroPaper theme.